egovernments/municipal-services/bpa-calculator/README.md

 # bpa-calculator

-bpa-calculator service present in municipal services provides multiple functionalities like calculating Application Fee, Sanction Fee, Low Permit Fee, OC Deviation Charges, generating demands for a particular BPA, BPA OC applications , updating demands
+bpa-calculator service used to generate Application Fee, Sanction Fee, Low Application Permit Fee, Deviation Charges for  building permit and Occupancy Certificate Application.Based on the Application Type, RiskType and ServiceType Fee to be calculated and generates a demand for the calculated amount for Payment.

 ### DB UML Diagram